bmaso/osm-games/content/bowling/OSM-Episode.md

 ## Footnotes

+[^1]: In general you can't create a proof production system that can prove any given software implementation conforms to a any given logical definition.
+The only way to verify an implementation conforms with a definition is through exhaustive case analysis -- trying each and every possible input and verifying the output conforms with the logical definition.
+Any logical definition with an infinite domain obvious can't be verified completely.
+What we _can_ do is prove that the implementation conforms to a logical definition across a finite domain, which can be arbitrarily large.
+So really the best we can do for inifinitely large domains is show that an implementation _apparently doesn't conflict_ with a logical definition, meaning that we can't find any finite portion of the domain where the implementation doesn't conform to the definition.

 [^1]: The standard uses the term _delivery_, and the Bobs' apparently replace this with the term _throw_.
 This article uses the Bobs' term _throw_ throughout, but the correct term from the standard is _delivery_.

 [^2]: This is similar to unit testing or property testing the bowling definition functions.
-But rather that "executing" the functions and examining that the outputs match expectations in pecific cases, we define the properties we expect the function to have and ask a theorem prover to prove the property assertions are true.
-We don't care what techniques the prover employs, we just need to know the assertions are true.
+But rather that "executing" the functions and examining that the outputs match expectations in specific cases, we define the properties we expect the function to have and ask a theorem prover to prove the property assertions are true.
+We don't care what proof techniques the prover employs, we just need to know the assertions are true.